Emergency Medicine Project Healthcare Summer Volunteer Program | NYU Langone Health

 Emergency Medicine Project Healthcare Summer Volunteer Program

-Project Healthcare is offered every summer, and students may participate in Manhattan, at NYC Health + Hospitals/Bellevue, or in Brooklyn, at NYU Langone Hospital—Brooklyn.
+Project Healthcare is offered every summer, and students may participate in Manhattan, at NYC Health + Hospitals/Bellevue. or in Brooklyn, at NYU Langone Hospital—Brooklyn.

 Project Healthcare at Bellevue

+In addition to clinical experience, Project Healthcare also offers educational opportunities through weekly meetings.
 Weekly meetings and lectures that are modeled on a current medical school curriculum are a staple of Project Healthcare.
 Weekly meetings have five components: guest speaker, objective, activity, reading materials, and discussion.
 Meetings bridge the distance between classroom learning and current emergency medicine practice.
 They also provide opportunities to discuss medical issues in the community, reflect on shift experiences, and hear from accomplished speakers.

-Speakers include NYU Langone and Bellevue faculty and staff, authors, administrators, residents, and medical students who speak on topics within an extensive curriculum.
+Speakers include NYU Langone Health and Bellevue Hospital faculty and staff, authors, administrators, residents, and medical students who speak on topics within an extensive curriculum.
 Participants also attend a social medicine course taught by an attending physician.

-Program Requirements
+Program Requirements & Expectations

 Shifts are not flexible.
 Participants are permitted to enroll in other courses or programs, but any other schedule must not interfere with Project Healthcare shifts.
+Special accommodations cannot be made, and students are expected to commit to their assigned shift schedule for the entire summer.

 During shifts, participants perform structured tasks to assist doctors, nurses, social workers, patients, and administrators.
-These tasks include, but are not limited to, assisting with electrocardiograms (EKGs), changing linens on stretchers, stocking supplies, and transporting patients.

-If the Project Healthcare at Bellevue schedule is too demanding, please consider our Project Healthcare at NYU Langone Hospital—Brooklyn program, detailed below.
+If the Project Healthcare at Bellevue Hospital schedule is too demanding, please consider our Project Healthcare at NYU Langone Hospital—Brooklyn program, detailed below.

 Project Healthcare at NYU Langone Hospital—Brooklyn

-Additionally, Project Healthcare at NYU Langone Hospital—Brooklyn maintains a set schedule and a significantly smaller class size of 15-20 students.
-It parallels Project Healthcare at Bellevue in intensity and extent of immersion, and provides participants with an equally comprehensive and enlightening healthcare experience.
+Project Healthcare at NYU Langone Hospital—Brooklyn maintains a set schedule and a significantly smaller class size of 15-20 students.
+It parallels Project Healthcare at Bellevue Hospital in intensity and extent of immersion, and provides participants with an equally comprehensive and enlightening healthcare experience.

 Participants rotate through many clinical areas in the emergency department at NYU Langone Hospital—Brooklyn, including adult, pediatric, and psychiatric emergency rooms; triage; social work; operating rooms; and emergency medical services, where they have the chance to observe NYU Langone emergency medical technicians (EMTs).